ValveSoftware/Dota-2/README.md

-# Dota-2-Reborn
+# Dota-2
 Tracker for issues specific to Linux and Mac in the Reborn client.
-If you have a general issue or non-system-specific feature request please go to dev.dota2.com
+If you have a general issue or non-system-specific feature request please go to dev.dota2.com.
+Issues that only occur with Vulkan should be logged in the Dota-2-Vulkan tracker.

 Notes: